JaredBerty/weather-project/README.md

 5. Validation and Iteration:

 Validate assumptions and predictions by comparing them with observed weather data.
-Iterate on your analysis and prediction models based on new data and feedback.
+Iterate on the analysis and prediction models based on new data and feedback.